samsung-cnct/kraken-lib/Documentation/kraken-configs/kubeauth.md

 # KubeAuth

 Authorization stanza.
-This is under active development both in Kraken and in kubernetes as a whole.
+This is under active development both in kraken-lib and in kubernetes as a whole.
 As of Kubernetes 1.6 rbac will be required.

 ## Options
 ### Root Options